Frequently Asked Questions

 Is the tunnel wheelchair accessible?

 Absolutely.
 While it has a very minimal 1% grade sloping down from the north towards the waterfront, it is easily accessible to wheelchairs and walkers.
 However, we recommend entering from the south entrance as there is a hill outside the north end to get to the dirt parking lot there.
-This hill is paved and meets ADA standards for accessibility.
+This hill on the north end is paved and meets ADA standards for accessibility.

 What should I wear when I visit?